dejanostojic/ss/README.md

 -- init database end

+-- change admin email to receive emails for each order resources/properties/platform.properties

 After db created you can start server with from root of application
     lein ring server

+## Testing
+Admin panel url is /admin

+Admin user:

+- username: dostadmin
+- password: a

 ## License